 Most bankruptcy petitions are filed under Chapter 7 of the Bankruptcy Code.
-They are sometimes referred to as "straight" bankruptcies, or liquidating bankruptcies.
+They are sometimes referred to as "straight" or liquidating bankruptcies.
 In most Chapter 7 cases, the debtor does not own any real property, has mostly unsecured debt, and wishes to simply and inexpensively free themselves of debt and obtain a "fresh start".
-The Bankruptcy Abuse Prevention & Consumer Protection Act of 2005 ("BAPCPA") made several important changes to the Chapter 7 process, and those new provisions will be incorporated in the presentation below.
+The Bankruptcy Abuse Prevention & Consumer Protection Act of 2005 ("BAPCPA") made several important changes to the Chapter 7 process.